 They are fairly common in the area they inhabit but have disappeared from some areas due to habitat loss and other factors.

-These owls feed on insects, rodents, lizards and frogs in their natural habitats which include open woodlands such as coniferous forests or riparian corridors along rivers or streams where there are plenty of trees for them to perch upon while hunting.
+These owls feed on insects, rodents, lizards, and frogs in their natural habitats, including open woodlands such as coniferous forests or riparian corridors along rivers or streams where plenty of trees can perch while hunting.

 Kingdom | Animalia |